casch-at/ledcc/README.md

 # COMPILE INSTRUCTION

-#### 1) Create a build directory in the root directory and switch to it.
+#### 1) Create a build directory in the root directory for out of source build.
 ```
-$ mkdir build<br>
+$ mkdir build
-$ cd build<br>
+$ cd build
 ```
-#### 2) Create the make files with cmake, if you have not installed Qt5 over the package manager or you have not adjusted the system environment variables you must pass the Qt5 cmake path to cmake.
+#### 2) Create the make files.

 ```
 $ cmake ../
 ```
-##### Or if the Qt5 framework is installed in an none standard place type:
+##### If you have not installed Qt5 over the package manager or you have not adjusted the system environment variables you must pass the Qt5 cmake path to cmake.
 ```
 $ cmake -DCMAKE_PREFIX_PATH=/PATH/TO/QT5/lib/cmake ../
 ```